RFID for Inventory Control in Manufacturing

 A manufacturer relies on inventory to complete a finished product for which they expect to get paid.
 For example, an aerospace manufacturer has millions of dollars in parts in their inventory of raw materials that they include in the finished product.

-Inventory management can be automated with the help of RFID to track and manage assets.
+Inventory management can be automated with the help of AssetPulse RFID asset tracking solution.
 RFID tags are affixed onto the items that are inventoried.
-With the help of Fixed RFID readers or handheld RFID scanners, inventory data is updated in real-time or periodically, whichever is preferred.
+Fixed readers can be strategically placed either at the source or the destination to monitor transfer of inventory.
+E.g. inventory can be tracked in VLMs (Vertical Lift Modules), on shelves where inventory is stored or the carts that carry inventory from one location to another.
+RFID readers can be placed also at the destination where the inventory is consumed.
+With the help of these fixed RFID readers or handheld RFID scanners, inventory data is updated in real-time or periodically, whichever is optimal.

-This inventory data is centrally stored on a web application that can be readily accessed from anywhere.
-Apart from this, AssetPulse RFID asset tracking solution also alerts users when the inventory level is running below par.
+The AssetGather RFID based tracking system is available as a hosted solution or as an on-Prem solution – inventory data is readily accessible from anywhere, in either case.
+Apart from this, AssetPulse RFID asset tracking solution also alerts users when the inventory level is running below par and inventory thresholds are likely to be breached imminently.
 All this happens automatically without any human intervention, thereby making the otherwise time consuming process very efficient and accurate.

 The RFID asset tracking software also has different reports including historical reports which enables manufacturer to forecast a demand and stock required inventory.